Flexing RISC-V Instruction Subset Processors to Extreme Edge: Introduction

 In this paper, we propose a methodology for automatically generating domain-specific processors for extreme edge applications.
 The proposed methodology relies on the open standard RISC-V \cite{b31} instruction set architecture (ISA) and generates processors that use only a subset of the RISC-V full ISA (e.g., RV32I).
-We observe (see Section IV) that extreme edge and extreme-edge like embedded applications only use 31-84\% of the full RISC-V ISA.
+We observe (see \textit{Section \ref{sec:evaluation}}) that extreme edge and extreme edge-like embedded applications only use 24-86\% of the full RISC-V ISA.
 Thus, a processor supporting a subset of the full RISC-V ISA can be more efficient in terms of performance, power and area (PPA) because the logic related to the unused instructions is avoided.
-We call them RISC-V instruction subset processors or \textbf{RISP}s.
+We define them as \textbf{R}ISC-V \textbf{I}nstruction \textbf{S}ub\textbf{S}et \textbf{P}rocessors or \textbf{RISSP}s.

-The RISP generation methodology takes a very different approach to a processor microarchitecture where verification is an integral part of design.
-The philosophy is to design a RISP from pre-verified building blocks rather than the traditional design-followed-by-verification approach.
+The RISSP generation methodology takes a very different approach to a processor microarchitecture where verification is an integral part of the design process.
+The main concept is to design a RISSP from pre-verified building blocks rather than the traditional design-followed-by-verification approach.
 First, the semantics of all instructions in the ISA are written in RTL as \textbf{instruction hardware blocks}.
 Then, they are formally verified, and stored into a library.
-A RISP is formed by extracting the required instruction hardware blocks from the library, composing them in a modular manner and reducing the verification effort significantly.
-Since extreme edge applications do not require high-speed operating clock frequencies, single-cycle unpipelined RISPs suffice to meet their performance requirements.
+A RISSP is formed by extracting the required instruction hardware blocks from the library, composing them in a modular manner and reducing the verification effort significantly.
+Since extreme edge applications do not require high-speed operating clock frequencies, single-cycle non-pipelined RISSPs suffice to meet their performance requirements.